Now that you have your Steamworks Partner account and your application all set up, you'll need to obtain the Steamworks SDK.

-NOTE: If you have not yet registered as a Steamworks Partner, or have not yet got a game through Greenlight, please see the following articles:
+NOTE: If you have not yet registered with Steamworks, please see the official Steamworks site

-Once you know which version you need then navigate to https://partner.steamgames.com/downloads and select the correct version.
+Once you know which version you need, open https://partner.steamgames.com/downloads and start downloading the correct version.

-Once you have obtained the correct Steamworks SDK you'll need to extract it to a location which GameMaker: Studio can point to.
-It's advised you put it in a location which is easy to reach such as C:\Steamworks as you'll need to access this for multiple things later in this tutorial.
+Once the download has finished, you'll need to extract it to a location which GameMaker can point to.
+It's strongly advised you put it in a short path location which is easy to reach, as you'll need to access this for multiple things later in this tutorial.

 Setting up your game to work with Steam

 Now that you have Steam set up correctly you'll need to configure your GameMaker game to know about Steam.